Florida Automobile Insurance Law

 Remember that PIP only pays 80% of your medical bills.
 Many people also purchase additional coverage known as "Medical Payments Coverage" (or MedPay).
 This type of coverage supplements PIP insurance and pays the additional 20% of the medical bills not covered under your PIP policy.
 It is probably a wise decision to purchase Medical Payments Coverage when renewing or purchasing an automobile insurance policy.

-Most PIP policies provide for $10,000.00 in benefits although more expensive coverage can be purchased for a price.
-Unfortunately, PIP insurance can be expensive.
+Most PIP policies provide for a minimum of $10,000.00 in coverage, often contingent on a diagnosis of an emergency medical condition.
+More expensive coverage can be purchased for a price.
 Because Florida law requires PIP insurance on any operational automobile, sometimes consumers have to resort to purchasing PIP insurance that contains a deductible.
 The standard deductible on PIP policies is $2,000.00.
 While this type of coverage may appear to be less expensive in the short run, in the long run if you are involved in an accident, the deductible will cost you a great deal of money.
 Remember that PIP only pays 80% of your medical bills.
 Until the $2,000.00 deductible has been satisfied, your PIP policy will pay no benefits for medical bills, lost wages, housekeeping or mileage.
 In actuality, the deductible is greater than $2,000.00.
-Until 80% of your total medical expenses equals $2,000.00, no benefits will be paid.
+Until 80% of your total medical expenses equal $2,000.00, no benefits will be paid.
 Therefore, if you choose a $2,000.00 deductible, your policy will not begin making payments until the total of your bills and lost wages exceed $2,500.00.
 This is because 80% x $2,500.00 = $2,000.00 the amount of the deductible.

 Deductibles are very damaging in another way.
 Under Florida law, if you elect to purchase a deductible, you are responsible for that deductible amount.
 In other words, if you are injured by the negligence of someone else, because you purchased a deductible on your PIP policy, Florida law says that you are not entitled to recover the amount of the deductible from the negligent driver.
 This means that if you have a $2,000.00 deductible, you will automatically be responsible for $2,500.00 in medical bills.
 You will have no right to recover that from the person who caused your accident.